-Katie pressed her palms to her head and fell to the floor.
+Katie pressed her palms to her eyes and fell to the floor.
 “Make it stop!”

-I can stop the visions for you, but only you can stop me from seeing.
+I am able to stop your visions for you, but only you can stop me from seeing them.
 Only you can.

-Katie’s mind now saw recollections from her past: shunning the stuttering new girl in 7th grade in order to be popular; not stopping her 12th grade boyfriend when he said, “If you love me you will;” accepting the job at the mega corporation because it came with a huge salary and her own office, instead of following her heart’s desire to open a homeless shelter and soup kitchen.
+Katie’s mind was next flooded with minutiae of her past: her shunning the stuttering new girl in 7th grade in order to be popular; her not stopping her 12th grade boyfriend when he said, “If you love me you will;” her accepting the corporate position with a fancy-schmancy hotel because it came with a tidy salary and her own office, instead of following her dream to open a homeless shelter and soup kitchen.

-Deep in her consciousness Katie heard his words again and again, like an unremembered memory tickling her mind.
+Deep in her consciousness, Katie heard His words echo, like an unremembered memory tickling her mind.

 I offer you a choice.
 Two doors.
 Choose wisely.

-She turned and cast a longing gaze at the bejeweled door, then circled around to view its counterpart.
-This door’s frame was narrow and covered with peeling paint, its doorknob and hinges rusted from disuse.
+She turned and cast a longing gaze at the bejeweled door, then circled around to eye its counterpart on the opposite side of the circle.
+This door’s frame was narrow, and peeling paint adorned its weathered boards.
+Its doorknob and hinges were rusted from disuse.